In this post, you learn about gas turbine power plants, Their working, advantages, disadvantages, and different types of gas turbine power plants.

 The gas turbine is the most satisfactory power developing unit among various means of producing mechanical power due to its exceptional reliability, freedom from vibration, and ability to produce large powers from units of comparatively small size and weights.

 The economics of power generation by the gas turbine is proving more attractive in all parts of the world due to its low capital cost and high reliability and flexibility in operation.
-Another outstanding feature of gas turbine plant for power generation is the capability of quick starting and capability of using a wide variety of fuels from natural gas to residual oil or powdered coal.
+Another outstanding feature of gas turbine plants for power generation is the capability of quick starting and the capability of using a wide variety of fuels from natural gas to residual oil or powdered coal.

 Types of Gas Turbine Power Plant

 The gas turbines can be classified into:

 Read Also: Different Types of Refrigeration Systems [PDF]

 Simple construction and working of an open cycle gas turbine power plant as shown in the figure.
 It consists of a compressor, combustion chamber, turbine, and generator.
 The compressor takes the ambient air and raises its pressure by compression.

 Heat is added to the air in the combustion chamber by burning the fuel and increasing the air temperature.
 The heated gases coming out of the combustion chamber are then passed to the turbine where it expands doing the mechanical work.